emmanuelkalunga/Online-SSVEP/README.md

 	produces the path taken by covariance matrices during experiment and how they are being classified.

 ## CCA files
-Thiese files are in the [CCA](/CCA/) folder
+Thiese files are in the [CCA](/CCA/) folder.

 1. `cca_Lin2007.m`
-	Implementation of the CCA algorithm for SSVEP recognition proposed by Lin
+	Implementation of the CCA algorithm for SSVEP recognition proposed by Lin.

 2. `Nakanishi2014.m`
-	Implementation of the CCA-based algorithm proposed by Nakanishi
+	Implementation of the CCA-based algorithm proposed by Nakanishi.

 ### References

 * E. Kalunga, S. Chevallier, and Q. Barthelemy, Research Report: Using Riemannian geometry for SSVEP-based Brain Computer Interface, http://arxiv.org/pdf/1501.03227.pdf